Why We Create Itineraries | TRVRS Outdoors

 • Planned trails and route

-• Camping locations and sites
+• Camping locations

-• Time of departure
+• Planned departure time

-• Expected time of return
+• Expected return time

 Information about your gear

-• Boot size and type
+• Footwear type

 • Tent color